On the characterisation of honest times that avoid all stopping times: Abstract

 \section{Abstract}

-We present a short and self-contained proof of the following result: a random time is an honest time avoiding all stopping times if and only if it coincides with the (first) time that a nonnegative local martingale with continuous supremum process and zero terminal value achieves its overall maximum, given that this time of maximum is almost surely finite.
+We present a short and self-contained proof of the following result: a random time is an honest time that avoids all stopping times if and only if it coincides with the (last) time of maximum of a nonnegative local martingale with zero terminal value and no jumps while at its running supremum, where the latter running supremum process is continuous.
+Illustrative examples involving local martingales with discontinuous paths are provided.